paulwizviz/mengawas/docs/supply_chain.md

   <figcaption>Figure 2: The participants and their relationship in the product chain.</figcaption>
 </figure>

+> **NOTE:**
+> 1. This is a simplified, simulated supply chain created for the purposes of `Mengawas`.
+> 2. A real-world chain could involve more participants and more complex relationships than are depicted here.
+> 3. The names of the participants are fictional.

 The participants identified in Figure 2 are:

 * **Victor Vineyard:** Supplies two grades of grapes (30% to Pete Processor for red wine and 70% to Petra Processor for white wine).